devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 1. Open the AWS browser console and navigate to the CloudFront service.
 1. Press the `Create distribution` button.
-1. For the `Origin domain` start typing the name of the bucket you create.
+1. For the `Origin domain` start typing the name of the bucket you created.
 The S3 bucket should appear.
    > ![Origin domain entry](originDomainEntry.png)
 1. In the name edit box, change the name so that it is just your DNS name for simplicity.
    > ![Name edit](nameEdit.png)